-Play clothes sound like something little kids should wear so they won’t get dirty.
-But teens and grown women during the 1940s wore what were actually called playsuits.
-Vintage playsuits (also called Rompers today) were worn outdoors – either at the beach, in the backyard to catch some sun or for sportswear.
+Play clothes sound like something little kids should wear so they won’t get dirty, but teens and grown women during the 1940s wore what were actually called playsuits.
+Vintage playsuits (also called Rompers today) were worn outdoors – either at the beach, in the backyard to catch some sun, or for sportswear.
 Vintage playsuits were usually made of cotton, although they could also be found in rayon.
 They were brightly colored with reds, greens, yellows and blues, and were often done in patterns, checks and plaids.
-Floral and Hawaiian prints were popular towards the end of the decade and into the 50s.
+Floral and Hawaiian prints were popular towards the end of the decade and into the ’50s.
 The 1940s and 1950s playsuit consisted of two to three pieces with a few different variations and names.

 One unique style of romper shorts was the “bloomer” fit.
-They looked like Victorian bloomers (underwear.)
+They looked like Victorian bloomers (underwear).
 There were many small pleats at the waist to create volume and then gathered around the legs to create a puffy bottom.
 String ties or elastic made them adjustable to various waist and leg widths.
 The bloomer look was common in late 1940s swimsuits and 1950s swimsuits.
 The 1950s version was usually strapless with a boned corset type top and shorter bloomer bottoms.
-A swimsuit that came with matching skirts could transition from pool or party without changing clothes.
+A swimsuit that came with matching skirts could transition from pool to party without changing clothes.

 Shortalls paired with a blouse were another summertime 1940s and 1950s romper.
 Shortalls or shorty coveralls were short leg versions of sporty overalls and jumpsuits.
-Many were designed to be worn without a blouse although a striped or solid color T-shirt was a favorite pairing.
+Many were designed to be worn without a blouse, although a striped or solid color T-shirt was a favorite pairing.
 The straps were a button on overall style which was touted as being friendly to suntans.

 Vintage Playsuits with Skirts